Using Social Media and our Website

-In June 2017 we set up our promotional stall at Ashtead Village Day and with our map of the world, were able to explain the extent of our membership and depth of work globally.
+In June 2017, we set up our promotional stall at Ashtead Rotary Village Day and were able to show people a map of the world and highlight where Soroptimists Clubs existed.

-This isn’t something that is usually associated with Soroptimists, but we raise funds for My Time for Young Carers by selling our knitted creations at craft fairs and events.
+This isn’t something that is usually associated with Soroptimists, but we raised funds for My Time for Young Carers by selling our knitted creations at craft fairs and events.
 Handmade toys and baby clothes fit beautifully with the ethos of the charity, which is to support children whose home lives are really stressful because of family illness and disability.
-Diana is a champion at producing toys for carers.
-The more contributions the better….
+Diana is a champion at producing toys for carers!
+My Time for Young Carers